rieck/harry/examples/TUTORIAL.md

   So far we have only computed full square matrices.
 Often however, one is only interested in comparing one set of strings with another set of strings.
-Harry supports this setting using ranges that can be defined on the x-axis and y-axis of the matrix.
+Harry supports this setting using ranges that can be defined for the columns (x) and rows (y) of the matrix.
 For example, we can compare the first two strings in our example file, with the last two by running:

       harry -x 0:2 -y 2:4 data.txt -